InteractionDesignFoundation/handbook/roles/developer/scrum__scrumTeam.md

  - Statistics (e.g. less errors per hour on New Relic due to one of your bug fixes)
  - etc.

-### Part 2: Retrospective
-ScrumTeam should answer the following questions:
- - What went well in the Sprint?
- - What could be improved?
- - What will we commit to improve in the next Sprint?

 ## Links